 In the USA, we get called “tan-skinned” or “brown girls.”
 Now, let’s not get further into the details of people’s prejudices or love for labeling skin colors.

-We are talking about skin color because your beautiful skin color is the number one factor to find and choose the right matching nail color.
+We are talking about skin color because your beautiful skin color is the number one factor in finding and choose the right matching nail color.
 Nude classic nail colors are the best according to my trigueña skin color.

 But luckily, since most of these choices are also neutrals, I would say they are utterly beautiful in all colors.